-- Plate presentation should be clean. - Do not waste any food items; waste will be marked accordingly. - Cooking methods and culinary terminology from the recipes stated in the menu must be respected and used to prepare the required dishes. - Competitors must follow the recipes provided by the committee during the contest. - Food items and quantities are subject to changes without notice, depending on availability and quality, but all competitors will have the same conditions. - It is not permitted to bring any foodstuffs to the contest, including coloring agents, wood for smoking, canned oil sprays or other consumable products.
-Only the food provided can be used - with no substitutions permitted. - Service ware & China, skewers, shot glasses etc. are not acceptable for presentation on the judged plates. - Competitors may not bring any electric equipment other than a set of electric beaters to prepare cookie batter.
-Digital scales, and kitchen timers are also acceptable.
+- Plate presentation should be clean. - Do not waste any food items; waste will be marked accordingly. - Cooking methods and culinary terminology from the recipes stated in the menu must be respected and used to prepare the required dishes. - Competitors must follow the recipes provided by the committee during the contest. - Only the food listed in the common table can be used with no substitutions permitted. - Service ware & China, skewers, shot glasses etc. are not acceptable for presentation on the judged plates. - Competitors may not bring any electric equipment other than a set of electric beaters to prepare cookie batter.
+Digital scales, and kitchen timers are also acceptable. - Competitors may bring any tool and/or equipment (non-electric) deemed necessary.
+All of the tools and/or equipment must fit on the workstation (nothing may be stored on the floor).

-- Competitors may bring any tool and/or equipment (non-electric) deemed necessary.
-All of the tools and/or equipment must fit on the workstation (nothing may be stored on the floor). - Toolboxes and equipment that does not fit in or on the workstation will be stored in a separate location. - All equipment must be marked clearly for easy identification. - Professional Chef Uniforms are available at your cost through Chef's Hat Inc. please contact info@chefs-hat.com to order.
-Uniforms may not be inscribed with any logo or name (including CCFCC or school name jackets).
-Skills Canada Alberta or Skills Canada logo jackets are permitted. - Domestic stoves to be used on the competition site.
-Please bring trays and pans that will fit into the oven. - During the contest communication between candidates and persons outside the competition are not permitted.
+- Toolboxes and equipment that does not fit in or on the workstation will be stored in a separate location. - All equipment must be marked clearly for easy identification. - During the contest communication between candidates and persons outside the competition are not permitted.
 This includes verbal, non-verbal, written, and electronic forms of communication.
-This includes the candidate's coach/instructor. - Candidates cannot have cell phones, smart watches or other devices in the competition area. - All competitors are responsible for cleaning up their work areas, stoves, sinks, and refrigerators before they leave the competition area at the end of the competition. - Points will be deducted for competitors that do not comply.
-Penalties will be administered by the PTC, and can range from point deduction, up to full disqualification from the contest.
+This includes the candidate's coach/instructor. - Candidates cannot have cell phones, smart watches or other devices in the competition area. - All competitors are responsible for cleaning up their work areas, stoves, sinks, and refrigerators before they leave the competition area at the end of the competition. - Points will be deducted for competitors that do not comply and can range from point deduction, up to full disqualification from the contest.